Configuration

 Multitenancy Defaults

-The first option within the multitenancy config is defaults, which functions identically to auth.defaults.
+The first part of the multitenancy configuration is called multitenancy.defaults, which functions identically to auth.defaults, except that it's for Sprout.

 1'defaults' => [